-Classic dish that’s perfect for a big family dinner.
-Juicy Salisbury Steaks made with mushrooms, onions and delicious gravy.
+Classic Salisbury Steak dish that’s fast, easy, and perfect for a big family dinner.
+Juicy ground beef steaks made with mushrooms, onions, and delicious gravy.

 Mushroom and Onion Salisbury Steak

 Juicy Salisbury Steaks made with mushrooms, onions, and delicious gravy.

 - 2 lbs ground beef 85/15 or 90/10 meat to fat ratio

 - 3 large garlic cloves

 - 3 Tbsp vegetable oil for cooking

 - 1/4 cup all purpose flour for coating steaks

 - 8 oz mushrooms sliced (more if needed)